rust-lang/book/src/appendix-03-derivable-traits.md

 * The conditions in which you’re allowed or not allowed to implement the trait
 * Examples of operations that require the trait

-If you want different behavior than that provided by the `derive` attribute, consult the [standard library documentation](../std/index.html)<!-- ignore -->
+If you want different behavior from that provided by the `derive` attribute, consult the [standard library documentation](../std/index.html)<!-- ignore -->
 for each trait for details of how to manually implement them.